GeeTianLok/egl301-assignment1/README.md

 ## Timetable Manager

 This module allows you to create lectures with varying times and durations and add them to timetables.
-The timetable is capable of automatically calculating break times and has built-in collision prevention for lectures.
+The timetable automatically calculates break times and has built-in collision prevention for lectures.

 ---

 ## Usage

-CLEAR THE DUMMY DATA IN THE NODE MODULE THAT I HAVE ADDED FOR DEMO PURPOSES
+### **CLEAR THE DUMMY DATA IN THE NODE MODULE THAT I HAVE ADDED FOR DEMO PURPOSES**

 You can import this module like any other Node.js module.
 It is recommended that you run `app.js` after reading through it to study its output.